Investing term

 A one-off, larger-than-usual cash dividend, often funded by a windfall.

-A special dividend is a one-off cash payout, usually larger than the regular dividend, paid when a company has surplus cash — often from selling a business or an unusually strong year.
-Unlike the regular dividend, it carries no promise of repeating, so it shouldn't be mistaken for a permanent increase in income.
-It's a one-time return of excess cash to shareholders.
+A special dividend is a one-off cash payout, usually larger than the regular dividend, paid when a company has surplus cash — often from selling a business, a legal windfall, or an unusually strong year.
+It's a way of returning excess cash to shareholders without committing to a permanently higher regular dividend.

 For example